Search

 • Neptune is the setting of the sci-fi/horror film Event Horizon, although it is used purely as a backdrop.

-• Neptune is the intended destination of the mining ship Red Dwarf in the books based on the BBC sitcom of that name, but an accident on board sends it into deep space instead.
+• Neptune is the intended destination of the mining ship Red Dwarf in the BBC sitcom of that name, but an accident on board sends it into deep space instead.

 External links